interferenc/breweries/README.md

 2. Services
 3. User Interface

-The most important guiding principle is that _no component in any of the layers should depend anything in a higher layer._
+The most important guiding principle is that _no component in any of the layers should depend on anything in a higher layer._

 ### Entities

-[Entities](src/entities) are all "things" the application works with: fetches them, create them, save them.
-All business rules about these entities should also be part of this layer, like validations, mutations and transformations.
+[Entities](src/entities) are all "things" the application works with: fetches them, creates them, saves them.

+All business rules about these entities should also be part of this layer, like:

+- validations
+- mutations
+- transformations

 ### Services

-[Services](src/services) can depend on entities and other serves only.
-They are responsible of moving data to and from the application.
+[Services](src/services) can depend on entities and other services only.
+They are responsible for moving data to and from the application, as well enforcing related business rules, like:

+- packing and unpacking all incoming and outgoing data
+- validating contracts: making sure the incoming data is what was promised
+- handling transport errors: making sure a temporary network error does not break the application

 ### User Interface